rakudo-p5/v5/STATUS.md

         <tr align='center'><td align='left' rowspan='2'>mro/basic_02_c3.v5</td><td>0</td><td>10</td><td>0</td><td>0</td><td>10</td></tr>
         <tr><td colspan='5'>No such method 'C_or_D' for invocant of type 'Test::A'<br />
   in block  at t/spec/mro/basic_02_c3.v5:113<br />
-  in any  at t/spec/mro/basic_02_c3.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>mro/basic_02_c3_utf8.v5</td><td>0</td><td>10</td><td>0</td><td>0</td><td>10</td></tr>
         <tr><td colspan='5'>No such method 'ƈ_or_Ḋ' for invocant of type '텟ţ::ଅ'<br />
   in block  at t/spec/mro/basic_02_c3_utf8.v5:115<br />
-  in any  at t/spec/mro/basic_02_c3_utf8.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>mro/basic_02_dfs.v5</td><td>0</td><td>10</td><td>0</td><td>0</td><td>10</td></tr>
         <tr><td colspan='5'>No such method 'C_or_D' for invocant of type 'Test::A'<br />
   in block  at t/spec/mro/basic_02_dfs.v5:113<br />
-  in any  at t/spec/mro/basic_02_dfs.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>mro/basic_02_dfs_utf8.v5</td><td>0</td><td>10</td><td>0</td><td>0</td><td>10</td></tr>
         <tr><td colspan='5'>No such method 'ƈ_or_Ḋ' for invocant of type '텟ţ::ଅ'<br />
   in block  at t/spec/mro/basic_02_dfs_utf8.v5:115<br />
-  in any  at t/spec/mro/basic_02_dfs_utf8.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left'>mro/complex_dfs.v5</td><td>0</td><td>11</td><td>0</td><td>0</td><td>11</td></tr>
         <tr align='center'><td align='left'>mro/complex_dfs_utf8.v5</td><td>0</td><td>11</td><td>0</td><td>0</td><td>11</td></tr>